fcharlier/neovim-ansible-vault/README.md

 A specialized Neovim plugin for working with Ansible Vault encrypted content.
 Encrypt, decrypt, and manage vault content directly within Neovim with seamless integration.

+## ⚠️ Important Warning

+**This plugin has not been thoroughly tested and may lead to data corruption or loss of encrypted content.**

+Please:
+- **Always backup your vault files** before using this plugin
+- **Test thoroughly** in non-production environments first
+- **Use with caution** on important data
+- Report any issues on the GitHub repository

 ## Features

 - **Encrypt/Decrypt selections** - Work with specific parts of files